octo-technology/OpenTezos/docs/ligo/examples.md

 ### Use

-Now that the two contracts are deployed we are able to use them.
+Now that the two contracts are deployed, we are able to use them.
 You can run the following command to access the storage of the indicated contract.

 ```shell
 tezos-client get contract storage for advisor
 ```

-This should return the same result as the `compile-storage` command because no transactions have yet been made.
+This should return the same result as the `compile-storage` command, because no transaction has been made so far.

 ```js
 (Pair (Pair { PUSH int 10 ;